piotrpdev/set-wallpaper-on-tweet/README.md

 * Set the location of the repo in `startup_script_example.bat` and rename it to `startup_script.bat`

 > To shutdown script, use `taskkill /IM pythonw.exe /F`
+> To find out if script is running, use `tasklist /FI "IMAGENAME eq pythonw.exe"`